How Do You Want to Show Up in Life?

 You could literally pick any of these as how you want to show up and you can’t go wrong.

-How to Feelings on Purpose
+How to Feel on Purpose

 In each of the lists above, these are all qualities that I would love to be known and remembered for.
 I believe in living an authentic life and I believe that I can be genuine and develop these personal qualities as well.